 It received good reviews; a Washington Post critic said that it was "more powerful than any other coming-of-age novel."
 That year, Perrotta left Yale and began teaching expository writing at Harvard.

 In 1996, one of Perrotta's unpublished novels, a dark comedy called Election, was optioned for a film by director Alexander Payne.
 This attracted the attention of publishers, and the novel was released in March of 1998.

 A year later, the film was released to theaters and critical acclaim.
-In Election, Tracy Flick, a popular, pretty, intelligent, but amoral high school girl, is running for president of the student body.
+In Election, Tracy Flick, a popular, pretty, intelligent, and amoral high school girl, is running for student body president.
 She will do anything to win.